Lifailon/TorAPI/README.md

 | [RuTor](https://rutor.info)         | 2       | No           |  Category                       | Yes          | *Custom* |
 | [NoNameClub](https://nnmclub.to)    | 1       | No           |  Category                       | Yes          | Native   |

 **\*** Registration is required only when downloading a torrent file via a direct link.
-All distributions when searching by **id** contain **hash** (cookies have already been added) and **magnet links** (containing a list of torrent-trackers), which allow you to immediately start downloading contents or generate a torrent file using any torrent client after downloading the metadata.
+All distributions when searching by **id** (identifier) contain **info hash sum** and **magnet link** (already contain current list of torrent-trackers servers), which allow to immediately start loading content distribution or generate torrentfile after downloading metadata using any torrent client, for example [qBittorrent](https://github.com/qbittorrent/qBittorrent) (supports RSS and search plugins), [Transmission](https://github.com/transmission/transmission) or [Webtorrent Desktop](https://github.com/webtorrent/webtorrent-desktop).

 Access to **RSS** feeds for *RuTracker* and *NoNameClub* is by redirecting the original channel.
 For *Kinozal* and *RuTor* providers, a casted news feed from the homepage has been implemented that supports filtering by categories.